aryarm/demo-docker-action/README.md

 # demo-docker-action
 A demonstration of using GitHub actions to build and push reproducible Docker containers with best practices

+The build-and-push GitHub action is triggered whenever a push is made to `main` or to a PR that will be merged into `main`.

 ## adding your own container
 Each directory in this repository corresponds with a different Docker image.
 To add a new image, start by creating a new directory.
 Our GitHub actions workflow will automatically notice it and try to build an image for it.